Pharmacies Legal & Compliance

 4. The Comprehensive Drug Abuse Prevention and Control Act (1970) – this Act resulted to the conception of the Drug Enforcement Administration (DEA).
 It controlled drug categorization, procurement, distribution, indication, and registry.

+Those are just some examples of the federal rules and regulations that the pharmacies account for to ensure safe and proper practice.
 There are over 22,000 independent pharmacies in the US and one of the key steps in opening your own independent pharmacy, aside from research, business planning, and your start-up capital, is the legal and operational requirements.
 The importance of a full-service healthcare law firm, whether you are a start-up or a fully operational pharmacy, is so you could be apprised of legal rights and to stay on top of legal and regulatory compliance.
 Cohen Healthcare Law Group has worked with thousands of businesses that accelerate health and wellness, with a good number of them being in the pharmacy business.
 We serve different types of pharmacies, such as:

 • Community or retail pharmacy – healthcare facility that allows public to access to medications and comprehensible health advice.